iourilitv/gb-spring-amin-ishop-heroku/README.md

 https://gb-spring-amin-ishop-heroku.herokuapp.com/
 and use it like a normal online store.

+Login as the default user: superadmin/superadmin, which has all permissions.

 Please note that all features available to user after authorisation only.
 For more details of how it works please get in the presentation below.